I'm a member

 Printer Friendly Version

-DESCRIPTIONGlaucoma is a disease characterized by degeneration of the optic disc.
+Glaucoma is a disease characterized by degeneration of the optic nerve (optic disc).
 Elevated intraocular pressure has long been thought to be the primary etiology, but the relationship between intraocular pressure and optic nerve damage varies among patients, suggesting a multifactorial origin.
 For example, some patients with clearly elevated intraocular pressure will show no damage to the optic nerve, while other patients with marginal or no pressure elevation will nonetheless show optic nerve damage.
 The association between glaucoma and other vascular disorders, such as diabetes or hypertension, suggests vascular factors may play a role in glaucoma.
 Specifically, it has been hypothesized that reductions in blood flow to the optic nerve may contribute to the visual field defects associated with glaucoma.

 1. Techniques to Evaluate the Optic Nerve/Retinal Nerve Fiber Layer (Note: This policy only addresses uses of these techniques related to glaucoma.)